dogukansahil/DoguDisk/README.md

 ## Credits

-DoguDisk is developed by [DogukanSahil].
+DoguDisk is developed by Dogukan Sahil [dogukansahil.com.tr]